It’s your junior year, meaning you’re halfway done with high school! The junior year also marks a pivotal time in the college admissions process.

 MAKE A GOOD IMPRESSION

 Participate in your classes and the learning environment.
 Ask thoughtful questions, do your homework with intention, and get to know your teachers.
+Go out of your way to help fellow classmates in any way you can.

 Because you’ve taken time to develop relationships with your teachers and make a good impression in class (see above), you should be able to identify at least two teachers who would write letters of recommendation for you.
 Colleges will want recommendations from core teachers (Math, English, Science, Social Studies, and Foreign Language).